msd2019/msd2019-final-project-final-project-group-9/README.md

 To redownload the data run `make doanload_data`.
 The data will be downloaded to the `data/original` folder.
 The data can be found at the URL `http://tuvalu.santafe.edu/~aaronc/facultyhiring/replicationData_all.zip`

+the authors_original_code directory contains a single matlab file `mvrsample.m`.
+This was the only code the authors provided and preforms Markov Chain Monte Carlo to sample the minimum violation rankings (MVRs) of the network.
+We did not reproduce this portion of the paper, but the code is provided for reference.

 The repository is structured as follows:

 1. `01_get_original_data.sh` gets the original data used by the authors and places a copy in `data/`